 Dr. W. Bradford Littlejohn (Ph.D., University of Edinburgh), will be directing the program as a whole.
 He has published extensively in Reformation studies and teaches philosophy at Moody Bible Institute.
 He currently serves as President of the Davenant Trust.

 Ryan Handermann (M.A., New Saint Andrews College) runs our Introductory and Intermediate courses.
-He has several years of experience teaching Latin at Ambrose School and also online at Veritas Academy and is completing his M.A. at New Saint Andrews College.
+He has several years of experience teaching Latin at Ambrose School and also online at Veritas Academy and is currently an Adjunct Professor of Latin at New Saint Andrews College.

 Dr. Aaron Clay Denlinger will be running our Advanced level courses.
-He is Professor of Church History and Historical Theology at Reformation Bible College, and Research Fellow for the Puritan Studies Program of the University of the Free State.
-He is the author or editor of several books and numerous articles on early modern Reformed history and theology.
+He is a Research Fellow for the Puritan Studies Program of the University of the Free State, and the author or editor of several books and numerous articles on early modern Reformed history and theology.
 Recent work includes a translation of Robert Rollock’s 1596 Quaestiones et responsiones aliquot de foedere Dei (Eugene: Pickwick Publications, forthcoming).